Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 rare
 - *Melgaroth, keeper of flames [ANCIENT][DEMON]*, doubles the burn when in your hand, and gives a shield option.
 Very powerful and interesting card, specially with 2nd class bonus.
 It can even be used for a shield bash strategy with some armor.
 Works best on small decks
 - *Beast emperor [BEASTMAN]*, doubles damage from thunder points if you have 1st class bonus
 - *Witch of flames*, I normally wouldn't recommend it, it's definitely not worth buying, but with *Melgaroth* the double burn turn into triple and the triple into multiplying by 5.
-It can be useful to kill *Gorilla* or other powerful single enemies, and you can always convert the burns back to shields with *Melgaroth*
+It can be useful to kill *Gorilla king* or other powerful single enemies, and you can always convert the burns back to shields with *Melgaroth*

 ### Money
 uncommon